2025 Pennsylvania Supreme Court election: Campaign

-The justices themselves were not permitted to campaign; however, they engaged in a speaking tour throughout the state where they asserted that while the law requires partisan elections, they exercise their judicial power without any partisan bias.
-The Philadelphia Inquirer said that over $14 million had been raised in support of retention, while the Brennan Center for Justice estimated that $7.5 million has been spent by liberal political action committees on TV ads in support of a 'Yes' vote to "protect elections and preserve abortion rights".
+The justices themselves were not permitted to directly campaign.
+Instead, they engaged in a statewide speaking tour where they pledged to exercise their judicial power without partisan bias.
+The Philadelphia Inquirer said that over $14 million had been raised in support of retention, while the Brennan Center for Justice estimated that $7.5 million was spent by liberal political action committees on TV ads in support of a 'Yes' vote to "protect elections and preserve abortion rights".
 They also claimed that the race was the second most expensive retention election in U.S. history.

-Deborah Gross, executive director of the non-profit Pennsylvanians for Modern Courts, claimed that the significant spending 'perverts the intent of the retention process' by focusing on party affiliation rather than the justices' records.
-Talking to the Pennsylvania Capital-Star, Gross said, “[i]f someone is not doing their job properly, if they're not showing up for court, if they're doing bad acts, if they have judicial conduct issues.
-Those are reasons why someone should not be retained.”
+Deborah Gross, executive director of the non-profit Pennsylvanians for Modern Courts, claimed that the significant spending 'pervert[ed] the intent of the retention process' by focusing on party affiliation rather than the justices' records.
+Talking to the Pennsylvania Capital-Star, Gross said, "[i]f someone is not doing their job properly, if they're not showing up for court, if they're doing bad acts, if they have judicial conduct issues.
+Those are reasons why someone should not be retained."

 The Democratic National Committee announced a "six-figure investment" into the Pennsylvania Democratic Party to help support retaining the 3 judges, with DNC Chair Ken Martin issuing a statement saying that "[t]he Pennsylvania Supreme Court is on the frontlines of decisions related to voting rights, redistricting, abortion protections" and that "[t]he stakes couldn't be higher."

-The state and national chapters of the ACLU spent $500,000 on a mail campaign to inform voters about the race “and what it means for their civil rights and civil liberties.”
-The organization's website did not make an explicit case for or against retaining any of the judges.
+The state and national chapters of the American Civil Liberties Union spent over $900,000 during the campaign, including $500,000 on mailers informing voters about the race "and what it means for their civil rights and civil liberties."
+The organization's website did not make an explicit case for or against retaining any of the judges, though their disclosure records described the expenditures as supportive of retention.

-Conservative activist Scott Presler told Fox News that his PAC, Early Vote Action, were targeting Bucks County — which voted Republican for the first time in almost four decades — by sending 100,000 text messages as part of a campaign that recognizes Charlie Kirk’s birthday.
-Presler also stated that the group are producing stickers that say 'I voted in honor of Charlie' with a "really classy photo" of Kirk with his hands together in prayer.
-Bucks County chose to retain all 3 justices by a 30-point margin.
+Conservative activist Scott Presler told Fox News that his PAC, Early Vote Action, was targeting Bucks County — which voted Republican in 2024 for the first time in almost four decades — by sending 100,000 text messages as part of a campaign that recognizes Charlie Kirk’s birthday.
+Presler also stated that the group was producing stickers that say 'I voted in honor of Charlie' with a "really classy photo" of Kirk with his hands together in prayer.
+Bucks County chose to retain all 3 justices by over 20 points.

-Multiple PACs affiliated with Republican businessman Matthew Brouillette and funded almost entirely by billionaire Jeff Yass — a registered Libertarian — spent hundreds of thousands on social media ads, mailers, and text messages opposing retaining all 3 judges, telling voters they should “term limit the woke Democrat Pennsylvania Supreme Court.”
+Multiple PACs affiliated with Republican businessman Matthew Brouillette and funded almost entirely by billionaire Jeff Yass — a registered Libertarian — spent millions on social media ads, mailers, and text messages opposing retaining all 3 judges, telling voters they should "term limit the woke Democrat Pennsylvania Supreme Court."